alan-turing-institute/AutSPACEs/00-project-documentation/platform-design/platform-design/wireframes/README.md

 	- the changes that you are suggesting
 	- how these changes improve the usability and accessibility of the platform for the autistic community.

-You can find instructions on how to use Pull Requests and Issues in our [Contributors Guidelines]() as well as other information about how to contribute to this project.
+You can find instructions on how to use Pull Requests and Issues in our [Contributing Guidelines](/contributing-guidelines.md) as well as other information about how to contribute to this project.